c-blake/nio/FAQ.md

 #### 1a - Why not bio for binary IO?

 To avoid confusion with block/buffered IO which is "similar but different" in the same context and focus on the main points of nativeness/number-hood.
+Also, "BIO" would introduce at least one pronunciation alternative that sounds like "B.O." which in English speaking cultures abbreviates body odor and we try to avoid "name smell" as well as "code smell".
+Lolz. ;-)

 ### 2 - How can it be "programming language agnostic" if it uses C type names?